German sentence structure: Relative clauses

 There are two varieties of relative clauses.
 The more common one is based on the definite article der, die, das, but with distinctive forms in the genitive (dessen, deren) and in the dative plural (denen).
 Historically, this is related to the English that.
 The second, which is typically used in more literary contexts and used for emphasis, is the relative use of welcher, welche, welches, comparable with English which.
 As in most Germanic languages, including Old English, both of these varieties inflect according to gender, case and number.
 They take their gender and number from the noun which they modify, but the case from their function in their own clause.

 The relative pronoun dem is neuter (otherwise masculine) singular to agree with Landhaus, but dative because it follows a preposition in its own clause.
-On the same basis, it would be possible to substitute the given neuter noun with the pronoun welchem ('which'; dative, also masculine).
+On the same basis, it would be possible to substitute the given neuter noun with the pronoun welchem ('which'; also dative/masculine).

 However, German uses the uninflecting was ('what') as a relative pronoun when the antecedent is alles, etwas or nichts ('everything', 'something', 'nothing').

 In German, all relative clauses are marked with commas, so they follow the general standard for dependent clauses.

 Alternatively, particularly in formal registers, participles (both active and passive) can be used to embed relative clauses in adjectival phrases:

 Die von ihr in jenem romantischen Stil gemalten Bilder sind sehr begehrt.

 'The pictures painted by her in that Romantic style are highly sought after.'

-Die Bundesregierung möchte diese im letzten Jahr eher langsam wachsende Industrie weiter fördern.
+Die Bundesregierung erwartet[,] diese im laufenden Jahr eher langsam wachsende Industrie weiter subventionieren zu können.

-'The Federal Government would like to further promote this industry, which has grown rather slowly over the last year.'
+'The Federal Government expects to be able to further subsidize this industry, which is growing rather slowly over the current year.'

 Unlike English, which only permits relatively small participle phrases in adjectival positions (typically just the participle and adverbs), and disallows the use of direct objects for active participles, German sentences of this sort can embed clauses of arbitrary complexity.

 Adverbial clauses

 An adverbial clause begins with a conjunction, defining its relation to the verb or nominal phrase described.

-Als ich zum Spaß auf dem Wattenmeer gesegelt bin, setzte der Regen wieder ein. ('When/As I was sailing on the Wadden Sea for fun, the rain set in again.')
+Als ich zum Spaß über das Wattenmeer gesegelt bin, setzte der Regen wieder ein. ('When/As I was sailing across the Wadden Sea for fun, the rain set in again.')

 Some other examples of such conjunctions: während ('while'), bevor ('before'), nachdem ('after'), obwohl ('although'), wenn/falls ('if').
 Dropping the latter, conditional conjunction makes the clause appear like a yes–no question:

 Ist alles klar, [dann] kannst du froh sein. = Wenn/Falls alles klar ist, [dann] kannst du froh sein. ('If everything is clear, [then] you can be happy.')